Abstract illustration of code brackets and a document icon connected by flowing lines

 console.log(await res.json());

-To confirm delivery, poll the status endpoint with the faxId you got back.
-The response tells you whether the fax is queued, sending, completed, failed, partial, or unknown, plus the page count once it finishes. completed, failed, and partial are terminal, so stop polling once you see any of them. unknown is not terminal: it means the status could not be resolved yet, so keep polling with backoff until you see a terminal status.
-Most US faxes deliver in under 90 seconds.
+To check the current status, poll the status endpoint with the faxId you got back.
+The response tells you whether the fax is queued, sending, completed, failed, partial, or unknown, plus the page count once it finishes. completed, failed, and partial are terminal, so stop polling once you see any of them. unknown is not terminal.
+It means final carrier evidence is unavailable.
+Keep polling with backoff until you see a terminal status or reach your own bounded timeout.

 cURL (check status)